elusiveunit/lucid-toolbox/README.md

 ## Changelog

+### 1.1.7: Oct 06, 2013

+#### Lucid\_Settings 1.5.0

+* New: Add `color_picker` field type, to show a color picker (duh).
+* Tweak: Default `pass_settings_errors_id` to false instead of true.
+I seem to always set this to false nowadays, so the double message behavior may have been a bug that has been fixed.

+#### Lucid\_Contact 1.6.1

+* Tweak: Ignore validation on optional fields if the value is empty.
+This allows validation on optional fields, while still allowing them to be optional.
+One example would be an optional email field; an empty value shouldn't cause an error, but a filled one should if the email is invalid.
+* Tweak: Set `input-error` CSS class on input fields with errors.

 ### 1.1.6: Sep 16, 2013

 #### Lucid\_Contact 1.6.0

 * New: Finally add a stupidly obvious way of freely using HTML without `add_to_field_list`, by separating the form assembly and render methods.
 See new 'Separate field rendering' section in the documentation.
 * Tweak: Disable the nonce field added in 1.5.2 by default.
 A nonce can cause issues if caching is used, since the nonce string can be cached and thus invalid for a time until the cache is renewed.
 A hidden field with the internal form ID is used instead, so there can still be multiple forms on the same page.
 The new `use_nonce` property (defaults to false) can be used to get the old behavior.

 ### 1.1.5: Aug 25, 2013